ahliddin/programmer9/_posts/2019-02-06-largest-java-survey-ever.md

 %}

 #### Age distribution of Java developers?
+The majority of the software developers (38%) are 30 - 40 years old.

 {% include image.html
     caption="Age distribution of Java developers"
     url="/assets/images/largest-java-survey-ever/developer_age.png"
 %}

 #### Where developers get information about Java online?
+The actual winner here should be Google.
+It's just happens that most of the answers are found in Stack Overflow..

 {% include image.html
     caption="Where developers get information"
     url="/assets/images/largest-java-survey-ever/where_developers_get_info.png"